This HTML automatically generated with rman for NEMO

 nbody=$(tabcols plummer.txt | wc -l)

-Here is a more NEMO like example, running from the (shell) commandline.
-If AMUSE is properly installed, the first example creates a Plummer model in memory, the second example creates a text file, of which the first particle is displayed as the 3rd line in this table:
+2. Here is a more NEMO like example, running from the commandline.
+If AMUSE is properly installed, the first example creates a Plummer model in memory, the second example creates an output text file, of which the first particle is displayed as the 3rd line in this table:

 amuse_convert.py